lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/exposing-websphere-liberty-ex-2.md

 websphere-liberty-app-66c9f5db46-rz7tt   1/1     Running   0          8m3s   10.254.15.122   worker1   <none>           <none>
 ```

 It's currently running on worker1, since we haven't told the OpenShift Scheduler where we want it to run.
-So now we'll edit the application to run only on nodes will the label `app=was`.
+So now we'll edit the application to run only on nodes will the label `apps=was`.

 Edit the `websphere-liberty-app` Deployment to add the below snippet to the `spec.template.spec.containers` field.

 ```
 nodeSelector:
-  app: was
+  apps: was
 ```

 The `nodeSelector` should start in-line with the `volumes` section, as given below